commonpike/kw.nl.processing.library-example/README.md

 In the jar file, there could be more packages (?).
-Importing it would then cause more import statements to appear in the code.
+Importing it would then cause more import statements to be added to your code, that's all.

-In the folder, there could also be more jar files.
+In the library folder, there could also be more jar files.
 For these files, import statements will not be written automatically.
 Only the jar file with the exact same name as the library gets imported automagically.